-We recommend direct sowing your cilantro, they can be fussy to transplant.
-You can also direct seed cilantro about 1/2" deep at a spacing of 9 per square-foot, after danger for frost has past.
+We recommend direct sowing your cilantro, they can be fussy to transplant due to their taproot.
+You can direct seed cilantro about 1/2" deep at a spacing of 9 per square-foot, after danger for frost has passed.
 Germination will take about two weeks.
 Try succession planting your cilantro every 2-3 weeks for a continuous supply of cilantro all season long!

 ¼ cup: Vitamin K (16%), Vitamin A (5%)